RobinOng/Twitter-Histogram/README.md

 #### 4) Run 'app.js'
 In Terminal (on macOS) or Command Prompt (on Windows), navigate the directory to the root directory of your project.
 Then, run the app with the `node` command by entering `node app.js`.

-After running this command, if the credentials are correct, there should a line of code stating `Server is now running...`, and you are good to go.
+After running this command, there should a line of code stating `Server is now running...`.

 ## Examples
 #### Example 1